lsblakk/pystar/docs/webapp.rst

 Intro to Programming Python: Web App
 =============================================

-This section will look at writing and deploying a web application.
+This tutorial will look at writing and deploying a web application.
 The app is an online poll where visitors can view choices (a bit of text) and vote the option up and down.
 We will cover local deployment as well as deploying your web application to the world,